moonlandsoft/yii2-phpexcel/README.md

 string `$getOnlySheet` is a sheet name to getting the data.
 This is only get the sheet with same name.

+array|Formatter $formatter the formatter used to format model attribute values into displayable texts.
+This can be either an instance of [[Formatter]] or an configuration array for creating the [[Formatter]] instance.
+If this property is not set, the "formatter" application component will be used.

 Installation
 ------------